fbpx

 Who Was Charlotte Mason?

-Charlotte Mason (1842–1923) was a British educator who wrote unique and profound books on education and parenting.
+Charlotte Mason (1842–1923) was a British educator who wrote unique, profound books on education and parenting.
 She believed in educating the whole child, and her famous quote, “Education is an atmosphere, a discipline, and a life,” is at the core of her methods.

 Photo courtesy of The Charlotte Mason Digital Collection/Armitt Museum

-Charlotte’s parents died when she was young.
+Mason’s parents died when she was young.
 She then trained and began her lifelong work as a teacher.
-Her experiences deepened her understanding of how children learn best, and later in her career she began to share these findings publicly.
+Her experiences deepened her understanding of how children learn best, and later in her career she began sharing these findings publicly.

 Photos courtesy of The Charlotte Mason Digital Collection/Armitt Museum

-Charlotte’s original lectures (later turned into books) had been out of print for eight decades when missionaries Dean and Karen Andreola brought them to the United States in the late 1980s.
-Through modern technology, Charlotte’s writings and ideas are still in the homes of parents all over the world.
+Mason’s original lectures, later turned into books, had been out of print for eight decades when missionaries Dean and Karen Andreola brought them to the United States in the late 1980s.
+Through modern technology, her writings and ideas are still in the homes of parents all over the world.

 What She Taught

-Charlotte Mason’s popular and long-used teaching style stems from her strong belief that each child must be educated as a whole person.
+Mason’s popular, enduring teaching style stemmed from her strong belief that each child must be educated as a whole person.

 Photos courtesy of The Charlotte Mason Digital Collection/Armitt Museum